Men of God vs People

 No Man of God Is Above “The Word”

-Remember, critics does not solve any problem but prayer is the key and solution to all problems.
+Remember, critics do not solve any problem but prayer is the key and solution to all problems.

 I pray and wish we all, instead of waiting to have something bad to talk about will rather pray for an opportunity to speak to others who also fall short in this case.
 To make us better beings.